azeam/powerupp/README.md

 When you apply your settings they will immediately take effect, but will not persist a reboot.
 Note that *all* the displayed values will be written to the `pp_table` when pressing "Apply current", altering one value at a time is advisable.

 To keep the current settings active after a reboot, press the "Persistent save" button.
-This will create a bash script and a systemd file that loads the script on system startup.
+This will create a bash script and a udev rules file that loads the script on system startup.
 Note that "Persistent save" will read and save the values displayed in the application and not the currently active settings.
 Uninstalling the application using `sudo make uninstall` from the git directory will also disable and remove the startup scripts if they are enabled, but not the saved default values.